Car Accidents Have a High Risk of Causing Neck and Back Injury

-Sprains in the lumbar region often result from excessive force being placed on the back, like lifting a heavy object, a sports injury, or a motor vehicle crash.
+Sprains in the lumbar region often result from excessive force impacting the back, like heavy lifting, a sports injury, or a motor vehicle crash.
 These traumas cause the ligaments, muscles, and tendons in the back to stretch too much.
 When this excessive stretching occurs, it is called a sprain (or strain).

 These injuries often cannot be diagnosed by imaging and instead rely on doctor experience and patient consultation to determine the diagnosis.

 The word “stenosis” in medicine means the abnormal narrowing of a body channel.
 Therefore, spinal stenosis refers to a narrowing of the bone channel that houses the spinal nerves and spinal cord.
-Spinal stenosis is most commonly caused by natural aging; however, it can be caused by trauma such as a car accident.
+Natural aging most often causes spinal stenosis; however, it can result from direct trauma such as from a car accident.

-In these cases, often a ruptured disc or bone fragment is invading the spinal canal space, applying pressure to the nerves or cord and causing pain.
+In these cases, a ruptured disc or bone fragment invades the spinal canal space, applying pressure to the nerves or cord and causing pain.